-The combination of geological and seismological data may suggest outcropping Quaternary faults are capable of releasing earthquakes, but the determination of the expected magnitude along these faults might not always be well constrained.
-An estimate can be made using well-known scale relationships (Wells and Coppersmith, 1994; Wesnousky et al., 2008; Leonard, 2010; Stirling et al., 2013) with knowledge of the geometric parameters (e.g., fault length, area, and depth), which are often difficult to assess.
-These scale relations can also be applied to Quaternary scarps caused by cumulative coseismic faulting produced by medium-strong earthquakes (generally M > 6).
-Nevertheless, only through paleoseismological analysis, by sampling and dating the stratigraphy at different levels, is it possible to date and distinguish the amount of slip of each seismic event.
-But in cases like the VCT, the GPR data assume a key value since the key fault parameters were provided when no direct information on the nature of the surveyed deposits and no accurate dating are available.
-Our GPR interpretation by itself does not allow one to extract any date for a single earthquake, identify a succession of past seismic events, or establish recurrence times (Galli, 2020).
-However, it suggests a segmentation of the VCT and the presence of buried splays, which appear to have exerted a strong control on the deposition of Late Quaternary sediments.
-The location of Quaternary ruptures at a shallow depth in the flat land of an intra-mountain basin presently undergoing alluvial and colluvial sedimentation suggests their occurrence might be attributed to the Holocene.
+The combination of geological and seismological data may suggest outcropping Quaternary faults being capable of deposits and no accurate dating is available.
+Our GPR interpretation by itself doesn't allow one to extract any date for a single earthquake, nor identify a succession of past seismic events and neither establish recurrence times (Galli, 2020).
+However, it confirms a segmentation of the VCT and the presence of buried splays, which appear to have exerted a strong control on the deposition of Late Quaternary sediments.
+The location of Quaternary ruptures at a shallow depth in a flat land of an intra-mountain basin presently undergoing alluvial and colluvial sedimentation, suggests their occurrence might be attributed to the Holocene.
 Thus, pointing out normal faulting of Holocene deposits would be, in itself, a very important and novel result for the Campotenese area.
-A Middle-Late Pleistocene age of activity was proposed for the Mercure and Campotenese boundary faults by Schiattarella et al. (1994) and Brozzetti et al. (2017a), with Holocene activity indirectly inferred on the basis of morpho-structural observations.
-More recently, an earthquake-structure association with the recent 2010-2014 Pollino seismic activity has been reconstructed through cross sections and relocated seismicity in Cirillo et al. (2021).
+A Middle-Late Pleistocene age of activity was suggested for the Mercure and Campotenese boundary faults by Schiattarella et al. (1994) and Brozzetti et al. (2017a), with Holocene activity indirectly inferred on the base of morpho-structural observations.
+More recently, an earthquake-structure association with the recent 2010-2014 Pollino seismic sequence has been reconstructed through cross-sections and relocated seismicity in Cirillo et al., (2021).